 Safety and security

-In Sri Lanka, you can buy a truck at Rs.
-300,000 – 15,000,000, depending on the age, brand, refrigeration options, and other characteristics.
+You can buy a truck for $100,000 – 150,000, depending on the age, brand, refrigeration options, condition, and other characteristics.
 The cargo in a trailer can cost even more.
-Considering the above, safety and security become a critical issue in a fleet.
-When you consider GPS tracking options for lorries in Sri Lanka, there are two demanding special attention.
+Considering the above, safety and security become critical issues in a fleet.
+When you consider GPS tracking options for lorries and trucks, there are two demanding special attention.

 A GPS system can alert you if your truck is moving, left the route, or the engine started when it doesn’t have to – at night or off-work hours.
 You can contact the driver first, and if he is unaware, your vehicle may be stolen.
 To stop it, you can shut down the engine in a click – the truck stops moving, and you can call the police to this point on the map.